 How to Insert a Template into Your Note or Page

 - Insert a template by typing slash, which brings up the command menu, then type “/Template.”

 - Select the template you want to embed

 Software like Logseq and Obsidian are unique among note-taking apps because their functionality can be extended by installing plugins.

 In Logseq, installing plugins is quick and simple.
 Just open the menu (three dots on the top right) and navigate to Plugins, then hit the “Marketplace” tag to see all the plugins available to install.
 There are hundreds to choose from, and each plugin gets vetted by the Logseq team before they are made available on the marketplace.

-Here are three great plugins you must consider installing to make Logseq instantly better:
+Check out this post with the best Logseq Plugins you must have, and here are three plugins you can consider installing to make Logseq instantly better:

 - Bullet Threading: this plugin gives you a visual representation of the relationship between blocks and bullets; it makes understanding indenting even easier